-Steph Tai is a Professor of Law at the University of Wisconsin-Madison.
+Steph Tai is a Professor of Law at the University of Wisconsin-Madison and is a member of the Board of Directors at the Center for Progressive Reform.

 Professor Tai’s scholarly research examines the interactions between environmental and health sciences and administrative law.
 These include the consideration of scientific expertise and environmental justice concerns by administrative and judicial systems, as well as the role of scientific dialogues in food systems regulation, and the ways in which private governance incorporates scientific research.